kthall/DisasterSurvey/README.md

 [Click here to download](https://www.dropbox.com/s/awcbqkyni0gvbbt/Step-by-Step%20Instructions%20to%20Flash%20a%20Dead%20Jetson%20Nano%20Board.txt?dl=0)
 </details>

-@NVIDIA/Training  Thanks to the Jetson Nano team, support team and Dusty for putting the material together to jumpstart projects!
+@NVIDIA/Training  Thanks to the Jetson Nano training and support teams for putting the material together to jumpstart projects!